 Don’t worry if you lack the financial background to determine which metrics you need to follow or how to track them.
 Get someone from your team to do this for you.
 If you don’t have anyone on your team who can do this, then it’s time to recruit a new member for the decisions.

-Once you are fully up-to-date with your company’s figures, it’s essential that you share that data with your internal stakeholders.
+Once you are fully up-to-date with your company’s figures, you must share that data with your internal stakeholders.
 So, in addition to providing items related to your income statement, give them information related to your inventory, how much money you have tied up in receivables, and your current debt load.

 Ned Segal joined Twitter as their CFO in 2017.
 Before joining the team, Segal was a Goldman Sachs banker for many years and more recently held the position of Senior Vice President of Finance at Silicon Valley’s Intuit.
 His advice for financial leaders is to find the truth in the figures.

-3. Examine what your customer base values and invest in that
+3. Understand your customer’s values and invest there

-The key factor to remember here is that your primary goals are to improve your product and your customer service to increase sales growth, without attempting to incorporate too many different aspects to your service.
+The key factor here to remember is your goals are to improve your product and your customer service to increase sales growth.
+Don’t attempt to incorporate too many different aspects into your service.
 Otherwise, you will tend to lose sight of the things your customers truly value.
-To do this effectively, you must understand what actually generates profit and invest in those areas.
+To do this effectively, you must understand what generates profit and invest in those areas.

 The CEO of Morgan Stanley, Clare Woodman, joined the team in 2002 as a lawyer in Global Capital Markets.
 She advises business leaders to remember that preparation is more powerful than perfection and that striving to be prepared means more success in the workplace.

-Now that you have gained a bit of business wisdom from some of the top industry experts, it’s time to put their practical knowledge to work in your own business.
+What should you do now that you have gained a bit of business wisdom from some of the top industry experts?
+Put their practical knowledge to work in your business.
 Bear in mind that although it’s relatively easy to start up a business of your own, only a few company owners achieve success in the long term.
-Always strive to keep learning from other business leaders, this will help you grow and keep you in the right frame of mind to make your business succeed.
+Always strive to keep learning from other business leaders; this will help you grow and keep you in the right frame of mind to make your business succeed.